Raffaello/hyper-sonic-drivers/README.md

 To compile with either SDL2 or SDL3 use the CMake switch: `USE_SDL2` or `USE_SDL3`.

-**NOTE:** On `MSYS2`. `SDL3` is currently preferred because `std::chrono` microseconds timing is not precise at all.
-MIDI playback is still in microseconds timer-based (microseconds polling) instead of interrupt/callback driven.
+**NOTE:** On `MSYS2`. `SDL3` is currently preferred because `std::chrono` microsecond timing is not precise at all.
+MIDI playback is still timer-based (polling at microseconds intervals) instead of interrupt/callback driven.

 ## Digital sound files